 According to officials at Rady Children’s Hospital and the San Diego Humane Society, the incidence of children being bitten by dogs is on the rise in San Diego County.
 An emergency room nurse at Rady says there were 457 reported dog bite cases at the hospital last year, and that in most cases, the victim was bitten by a familiar dog.
 (County Animal Services receives reports of about 2,500 dog bites each year, so it is clearly not a rare phenomenon.)
 Read the rest »

 While Inauguration Day nears and President Barack Obama prepares to leave office, another member of the presidential family is making headlines.
 Sunny, one of the First Family’s two Portuguese water dogs, apparently bit an 18-year-old visitor on the face while she was trying to pet her.
 The girl, reportedly one of presidential daughter Malia’s friends, was attended to by the president’s personal doctor.
 The teenager is expected to be fine but may need a few stitches.
 While Portuguese water dogs are supposed to be a friendly breed, one can never know exactly how an individual dog will act in any given situation.
-Maybe something scared the dog?
-Maybe Sunny was just trying to play?
-The fact is, the dog bit the visiting teen and she experienced a certain amount of trauma.
+Read the rest »

 It’s impossible to tell what the damages will be from a case – any case – without fully understanding all the details of the case.
 However, if you’ve been bitten by a dog in San Diego, there are some guidelines you can follow to get an idea of the compensation you might be entitled to receive.